|Back to Back Issues Page|

 The research is unequivocal; those who exercise regularly live longer and healthier lives.
 You can get it at a gym if that appeals to you but I prefer walking, especially in the great outdoors.

-But cycling and swimming, and even a skipping rope for the busy person are perfect too.
+But cycling, swimming and even a skipping rope for the busy person are perfect too.

 Taking a walk after a starchy meal particularly keeps the blood glucose down; that is the great demon.
-Would three five-minute walks after each meal be too much to ask?
-It would add many good years to our lives.
+Would three five-minute walks after breakfast, lunch and dinner be too much to ask?
+That would add many good years to our lives.

 It took us exactly 12-hours to climb and descend the Rhino, seen in the background; not a hike for every weekend but the kind of exhilarating and unforgettable day that needs to be periodically on the agenda of those who want to reach their nineties with all their marbles intact.

-Family is strong; there are no old-age homes where the discomfort of parents gets dumped.
-It's a great relief knowing too that our children are not likely to dump us either; they saw how we cared for our own mothers and fathers.
+Family is strong; there are no old-age homes where parents are dumped.
+It's a great relief knowing too that our children are not likely to drop us either; they saw how we cared for our own mothers and fathers.

 Depression and dementia are at a much lower level amongst the elderly in the Blue Zones.
 Foods that are good for the brain are the norm.